-2. That the Board of Regents, acting through its representatives and officials, has negotiated with the landowner and has failed to agree with such owner on the value of and damages to the land described above;

-3. That authorization is hereby granted and it is directed that suit be filed in eminent domain and the same prosecuted to a final judgment to obtain a fee simple title against Leased Stations, Inc., as owner of the above-described property;

-4. That possession of this property be obtained at the earliest possible time.
+- 2. That the Board of Regents, acting through its representatives and officials, has negotiated with the landowner and has failed to agree with such owner on the value of and damages to the land described above; - 3.
+That authorization is hereby granted and it is directed that suit be filed in eminent domain and the same prosecuted to a final judgment to obtain a fee simple title against Leased Stations, Inc., as owner of the above-described property; - 4.
+That possession of this property be obtained at the earliest possible time. - U. T. AUSTIN: LAND ACQUISITION (AUTHORIZATION, 59th LEGIS-LATURE, REGULAR SESSION, S. B. 187). -- Under authority of the 59th Legislature of the State of Texas, the following resolution was adopted with respect to acquisition of land at The University of Texas at Austin:

-Land Acquisition - Authority to Acquire All of Lots 6 and 7, Block 2, Fellman Heights, A Subdivision of Part of Outlot 23, Division "C", City of Austin. - With respect to the acquisition of all of Lots 6 and 7, Block 2, Fellman Heights, a subdivision of part of Outlot 23, Division "C", City of Austin, Travis County, Texas, according to the map thereof of record in Volume 2, page 160 of the Map Records of Travis County, Texas (2700 Cole Street), it is recommended that the following resolution be adopted: